gabrielblain/SPIChanges/README.md

 occurrence of specific SPI values.
-In other words, the `SPIChanges` package leverages the non-stationary approach of the NSPI algorithm to detect trends in rainfall series and enhance the understanding of how changes in rainfall variability affect the expected frequency of specific SPI values.
+In other words, the `SPIChanges` package leverages the non-stationary approach of the NSPI algorithm to detect trends in rainfall series and enhance the understanding of how changes in rainfall patterns affect the expected frequency of drought occurrence.
 With this background, the key function of this package - `SPIChanges()` - is based on the following steps:

 1. Given a rainfall series with data accumulated at a particular time scale, the package uses the stationary version of the two-parameter